aave/aave-v3-aptos-ts-sdk/CONTRIBUTING.md

 ## License

-By contributing to `aave-v3-aptos-ts-sdk`, you agree that your contributions will be licensed under the MIT License.
+By contributing to `aave-v3-aptos-ts-sdk`, you agree that your contributions will be licensed under this License.

 ## Documentation